lukacan/anchor-janecek/README.md

-# anchor-janecek
+# Janecek Method
-Implementing Janecek Method in Anhcor with Features as NFTS etc.
+Implementation of Janecek method using Anchor